 We’ll let you in on a secret.
-What if we tell you that could get solar panels installed for free?
+Did you know that you could possibly get free solar panels for your home?

 What’s in it for you, you say?
 What if you could tap into an alternative energy source and slash down your electricity bills, all for free!

-However, despite its popularity, solar panels are still expensive to install and the installation might pose logistical problems on a common home.
-Solar panels are relatively new technology after all and the idea of making a house sustainable and independent from the main energy grid is an enticing thought.
+Solar panels are relatively new technology after all, and the idea of making a house sustainable and independent from the main energy grid is an enticing thought.

-If you still remember your fifth grade science classes or grew up watching to Bill Nye “the Science Guy”, everything around us is made up of atoms and every atom has electrons that can electricity.
+If you still remember your fifth-grade science classes or grew up watching to Bill Nye “the Science Guy”, everything around us is made up of atoms.
+And every atom has electrons that can create electricity.
 All that’s needed is an external process to knock these electrons off.